 Curriculum, Instruction and Assessment

-The Wilton-Lyndeborough Cooperative School District, SAU #63, is committed to a process of curriculum planning to foster continuous improvement of student learning.
-The WLCSD K-12 curriculum is designed to meet national and state standards, providing our students with the problem-solving and communication skills as well as the essential knowledge to succeed in a rapidly changing global world.
+The Wilton-Lyndeborough Cooperative School District, SAU #63, is committed to a process of curriculum development that fosters continuous improvement of student learning.
+The WLCSD K-12 curriculum is dynamic, changing based upon state requirements and research-based standards.
+The curriculum is designed to provide our students with critical thinking, problem-solving and communication skills as well as the learning practices and essential knowledge to succeed in a rapidly changing global society.

 STEAM (Science, Technology, Engineering, Arts, & Mathematics)

 Problem solving skills and creativity are integrated into the STEAM areas at the middle and high school levels.
 Work is continuing to enhance inquiry and also to integrate design and modeling where appropriate.
 At the elementary level, there are ongoing efforts to integrate the STEAM areas, including the fifth grade science inquiry and fair, as well as many other classroom learning activities.